-You will learn to make dough by hand, and will take some pre made dough through the 3 stages of proofing, until it is ready to bake.
+Students will take some pre made dough through the 3 stages of proofing, until it is ready to bake.
 You can experience baking on the sole of our specially designed woodfired oven in an authentic and unique way.

 Students also make their own dough by hand, which is to take home for baking later.
 This is where their sourdough adventure really begins!

 The Sourdough 101 Workshop is a day of total immersion in real wood fired baking that you will never forget!
 You will bake and take home some wonderful sourdough bread, along with the beginnings of your next batch!
 A PDF of the Sourdough 101 notes are provided after the workshop, valued at $10, free of charge.

 This full day intensive sourdough breadmaking class allows you to experience the entire sourdough process, from start to finish.